paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-12-06-urls_matter.md

 What I love about these ‘sentenced URLs’ is that they clearly demonstrate the level of thought and attention to detail that has gone into every aspect of the user experience.
 However, I think it’s worth noting this is unlikely to work on every site and can be quite constraining when it is (there will always be a suitable noun, but not always a suitable verb).

-I’ve been thinking a lot about whether these ‘sentenced URLs’ are a good thing or not.
+I’ve been thinking a lot about whether these sentenced URLs are a good thing or not.
 Whilst I love the idea, they only work well when considered properly and applied consistently.
 They also feel fashionable, and fashions tend to result in [poor imitations][5] and short lifespans.
 Apply with caution is the lesson here.

 ## Abused